What is it Like to Stay in a Cave Hotel in Turkey?

 First, a little history of Cave Hotels.

-When the prehistoric inhabitants of Cappadocia in what is now the Anatolian region of central Turkey arrived over 4,000 years ago, they discovered a landscape that can only be described as direct from a fairy tale.
+When the prehistoric inhabitants of Cappadocia in what is now the Anatolian region of central Turkey arrived over 4,000 years ago, they discovered a landscape that can only be described as directly from a fairy tale.
 Ancient volcanic eruptions followed by the eroding effects of wind and water conspired to create one of nature’s most spectacular canvases.
-Upon finding the pillars, pinnacles, cones, and fairy chimneys that mother nature left behind, the early humans scraped and hollowed this wonderland of soft stone into homes, fortresses, stables, storehouses and places of worship.
+Upon finding the pillars, pinnacles, cones, and fairy chimneys that mother nature left behind, the early humans scraped and hollowed this wonderland of soft stone into homes, fortresses, stables, storehouses, and places of worship.

 Upon arrival at the Taskonaklar, I could tell from the well-manicured grounds and the spectacular views of the valley below that I would have to revise my preconceptions of what cave living was like.
 After being shown to my suite (yes, I had a suite), all I could think of was, “Wow!
 This is a cave?”
 The feeling of staying inside of what is a living museum is something that should not be missed, but it is nice to have some pampering at the same time.

 So, What is a room in a cave hotel really like?

 My suite had a huge private patio that overlooked the stunning hiking area known as Pigeon Valley.
 The suite had hardwood floors, a wood burning fireplace, Turkish rugs, fine linens and all the modern amenities you would expect from a world-class hotel.
 The bathroom suite, just off of the sitting area, was itself giant.
 It had stone cabinets, granite floors and importantly (this is a cave after all) a beautiful shower and plenty of excellent lighting.